A dense casuarina forest lines the beach here.

 Beachcombing

-The rarely-visited east coast of Middle Caicos offers fascinating beachcombing, with treasures ranging from seashells, messages in bottles, fishing floats of every possible type, and intricate driftwood.
+The rarely visited east coast of Middle Caicos offers fascinating beachcombing, with treasures ranging from seashells and messages in bottles to fishing floats of every possible type and intricate driftwood.

-The casuarina trees in the area drop dense ground cover of needles, which makes exploring above the high tide dune line easy.
+The casuarina trees (also known as Australian pine or she-oak) in the area create a dense ground cover of dropped needles, which makes exploring above the high tide dune line easy.

 Wild Cow Run Beach Access